Motorola edge (2024) vs Samsung Galaxy A15 5G

 Which one is better?

-The Motorola edge (2024) is the better buy for most people - its 144Hz display crushes the Samsung Galaxy A15 5G's 90Hz screen.
+The Motorola edge (2024) is the better buy for most people - its 144Hz display crushes the Galaxy A15 5G's 90Hz.
+That said, grab the Samsung if you want extensive software support—it's a no-brainer for budget-conscious users.

 Who should buy each?

-Choose the Motorola edge (2024) if: you want a premium display for gaming, need top-notch water resistance, or require high performance for multitasking.
+Choose the Motorola edge (2024) if: you want a high-refresh-rate display for smoother gaming, you value water resistance for outdoor use, or you enjoy fast charging capabilities.
 (6.6" display, 144 Hz refresh)

 Conclusion